 Anne Morrow Lindbergh

-This recipe for Shrimp Enchiladas with Yellow Mole Sauce is a delightful mix of texure and flavors.
-Shrimp are sauteed with butter, garlic, corn, cilantro, and lime zest, becoming the delicious filling for these tasty enchiladas.
-The Yellow Mole sauce is made with yellow bell peppers, jalapeno, pumpkin seeds, spices, and a whisper of saffron, then blended into a silky smooth vibrant sauce.
-Together, the zesty corn and shrimp filling with luscious sauce is such a feast for the senses!
+The yellow mole sauce is simple but flavorful.
+It is made with yellow bell peppers, jalapeno, pumpkin seeds, and spices and blended into a silky smooth, vibrant sauce.
+Together, the zesty corn and shrimp filling with the luscious sauce is a feast for the senses!
 Love Mexican Cuisine?
 Visit 45 Fresh & Tasty Mexican Recipes!

 What is Yellow Mole Sauce?